-Stage mics can be separate into two types: floor mics and overhead mics.
+Stage mics can be separated into two types: floor mics and overhead mics.

-Floor mics are the stationary boundary microphones (PZMs) that are positioned near the footlights and in other areas on the stage floor.
+Floor mics are the stationary boundary microphones (PZMs) positioned near the footlights and in other areas on the stage floor.

 Audix is featured in My New Microphone's Top 11 Best Microphone Brands You’ve Likely Never Heard Of.